jrg94/CSE5544/assignment02/README.md

 From there, the authors assessed each criteria on its ability to be visually encoded.
 For example, notes can be encoded on a common scale, through color saturation, or by texturing.
 Since this paper was a survey, each encoding is backed by proper research.
+All of this can be seen in the table above.

 # Review